 2003(1st of Tishrei, 5764): Rosh Hashanah

-2003: In an article entitled “Temple Treasured Traditions: Jewish community has always been a part of Dubque” The Telegraph-Herald traces the history of the Jewish community in Dubuque which dates back to 1833 when Alexander Levi immigrated from France.
+2003: “Temple Treasured Traditions: Jewish community has always been a part of Dubuque” published today, The Telegraph-Herald traced the history of the Jewish community in Dubuque which dates back to 1833 when Alexander Levi emigrated from France.
 During the 1880’s Dubuque had as many as 150 Jewish families, today 26 families belong to Temple Beth El, a small but vibrant outpost of Judaism on the banks of the Mississippi River.

-2004: An article entitled “Chinese city embraces long-exiled Jewish community” by Mark Magnier published today described the return of the Jews to Harbin after a half-century exile.
+2004: “Chinese city embraces long-exiled Jewish community” by Mark Magnier published today described the return of the Jews to Harbin after a half-century exile.
 The city is so eager to have the Jews return that it is spending 3.2 million dollars to refurbish the city’s main synagogue.

 2004: In Tel Aviv as part of the annual, global City in Pink lighting campaign for the breast cancer struggle, the City Gat Ramat Gan was lit completely in bright pink light.